ScopeLift/umbra-protocol/umbra-js/README.md

 ### Spending and Viewing Keys

 Borrowing the [nomenclature](https://electriccoin.co/blog/explaining-viewing-keys/) from Zcash, Umbra allows, but does not require, users to use different private keys for the "encrypt random number" and “compute stealth address” steps.
-This is the default behavior of the Umbra app, but it can be overriden by using Advanced Mode.
+This is the default behavior of the Umbra app, but it can be overridden by using Advanced Mode.

 This allows users to give their viewing key to third party scanning services that can alert them of received funds, but without giving those services access to their funds.